JanuszL/CV-CUDA/docs/sphinx/samples/python_samples/commons/videobatchencoder_vpf.rst

 ====================

 The video batch encoder is responsible for writing PyTorch tensors as an MP4 video.
 The actual encoding is done in batches using  NVIDIA's `Video Processing Framework <https://github.com/NVIDIA/VideoProcessingFramework>`_.
-Although used in the semantic segmentation sample, this video encoder is generic enough to be used in other applications.
+The video encoder is generic enough to be used across the sample applications.
 The code associated with this class can be found in the ``samples/common/python/vpf_utils.py`` file.

 There are two classes responsible for the encoding work: